Cielquan/RUlaub/ROADMAP.md

 ## Roadmap

-- ?FE | add xForm states to Settings and save entries only on difference

 - FE | Add option to load current year or all for SchoolHoli Dialog current year is default

 - FE | Add option to load current year or all for Vac Dialog current year is default

-- FE | Add field for link for SchoolHoli auto load

 - BE | Add selfupdater